 I have always been passionate about fitness and exercise.
 As a professional physiotherapist, I know how important it is to stay fit and active during the day.
 Of course it’s not always easy to make time for yourself to keep fit and remain active.
 I understand the challenges you’re facing, the potential amount of things you’re juggling.
 By attending my Pilates classes you will get a full body and mind workout in 60 minutes of your time.

-As a junior physiotherapist, my work covered everything from bad chests to joint replacements, treating stroke patients to helping keep the elderly patients on their feet.
+I qualified with a BSc (HONS) as a Physiotherapist way back in 2003 at the wonderful Northumbria University and I started life in the NHS up North.
+For a couple of years I worked my way through my core rotations in the hospital assessing and treating everything from bad chests, to hip & knee replacements, to stroke patients and helping keep the elderly patients on their feet.
 I dabbled in out-patients treating bad backs and shoulders but found this terrifying initially.

-My experience equipped me with an extensive amount of medical knowledge in all physiotherapy core areas, all of which has helped me get to where I am today.
+My passion initially was ward based work.
+I loved the complexity of it and the multi-disciplinary team working and really blossomed into a competent physio.
+My experience equipped me with an extensive amount of medical knowledge in all core areas which has helped me enormously get to where I am today.

 My personal experience had left me with an in-depth understanding of the physical and emotional difficulties life can send us.
 So, I decided to start a new career path doing something I love that was still central to helping others but without as much overwhelm.